 Once at the clinic, the doctor told me I needed stitches.
 I got really nervous at that moment.
 Seeing myself in a hospital bed waiting to be sewn like a piece of cloth is not my ideal vision of a travel experience.
 Once the affected area was cleaned, the doctor informed me I didn’t need the stitches because the main cut wasn’t that deep.
 Uffff, I breathed with relief.
 We left after I was bandaged.

-It is obvious nobody wants to get hurt on a foreign country.
-However, there are good chances this is going to happen if you have a serious case of wanderlust.
+It is obvious nobody wants to get hurt in a foreign country.
+However, there is a good chance this is going to happen if you have a serious case of wanderlust.
 And believe me; a physical wound can test you at very deep levels.

-Minutes after my fall, a lot of thoughts started to rush thru my mind.
-At some moment, I had to focus and start to take decisions (about my health and upcoming plans).
+Minutes after my fall, a lot of thoughts started to rush through my mind.
+At some moment, I had to focus and start to make decisions (about my health and upcoming plans).
 I was able to continue with my originals plans even though I had doubts about how everything was going to end.

-– Evaluate your options (if you can) – Can you go to a private clinic?
-Medical help can be really cheap in some countries.
+Evaluate your options (if you can) – Can you go to a private clinic?
+Medical help can be affordable in some countries.
 Do you need more specialized help?
 Maybe a visit to the pharmacy will do it.

-– Ask for help – Locals can direct you to the correct place to get help.
-If you don’t speak the language, visit an information center or touristic services provider.
-I have noticed security guards and police officers are willing to help most of the times (if they don’t understand you, they will point you to somebody who can).
+Ask for help – Locals can direct you to the correct place to get help.
+If you don’t speak the language, visit an information center or touristic service provider.
+I have noticed security guards and police officers are willing to help most of the time (if they don’t understand you, they will point you to somebody who can).

-– Evaluate medical facilities – If you end up in a clinic or hospital, take a good look at the facilities.
+Evaluate medical facilities – If you end up in a clinic or hospital, take a good look at the facilities.
 Does the environment look legitimate?
 Does it give you a good feeling?
-Make sure you do not end in a subpar, fake or clandestine place (I am talking from personal experience in here).
+Make sure you do not end in a subpar, fake, or clandestine place (I am talking from personal experience here).

-– Ask questions – Don’t leave the clinic or hospital with doubts about your situation.
+Ask questions – Don’t leave the clinic or hospital with doubts about your situation.
 For example, I asked the doctor for an expected healing time.
-That information helped me to take decisions about some activities I had planned.
+That information helped me to make decisions about some activities I had planned.

-– Decide if you are going to be able to continue with the itinerary – I got hurt on a Thursday.
-I had hiking, rowing and swimming plans for the Monday and Tuesday of the week after.
-While in the clinic, I had thoughts of cancelling my tour.
-At the end, I decided to wait a few more days since it was possible to cancel the day before the tour start.
+Decide if you are going to be able to continue with the itinerary – I got hurt on a Thursday.
+I had hiking, rowing, and swimming plans for the Monday and Tuesday of the week after.
+While in the clinic, I had thoughts of canceling my tour.
+In the end, I decided to wait a few more days since it was possible to cancel the day before the tour start.
 Once you get stabilized, think if you can continue with your plans.
 You may decide some changes are needed.

-– Keep your cool and a positive attitude – I understand this suggestion can even sound ludicrous.
+Keep your cool and a positive attitude – I understand this suggestion can even sound ludicrous.
 But if you decide to continue with your trip, think about all the time and money you have invested.
-You better enjoy.
+You better enjoy it.

-Do you have any suggestions for moments like this?
+Do you have any suggestions for moments like these?
 Let me know in the comments section below.